Azure/bicep-types-az/generated/sql/microsoft.sql/2020-08-01-preview/types.md

 ### Properties
 * **principalId**: string (ReadOnly): The Azure Active Directory principal id.
 * **tenantId**: string (ReadOnly): The Azure Active Directory tenant id.
 * **type**: 'None' | 'SystemAssigned' | 'UserAssigned': The identity type.
 Set this to 'SystemAssigned' in order to automatically create and assign an Azure Active Directory principal for the resource.
-Possible values include: 'None', 'SystemAssigned', 'UserAssigned'

 ## ManagedInstanceProperties
 ### Properties